AD | Collaborative post

 If you don’t have the funds to spend on a professional gardeners service, you could easily enhance your front garden yourself.
 All you need to do is dig out your lawn mover and put up some hanging baskets, which you can easily make yourself with a bit of rope and a hook.
 This will massively improve the aesthetic of your property and will make your home the perfect summer spot.

 Do you ever just want to escape and enjoy some alone time?
 With the current hideaway trend, you can do just that.
 Many properties now feature quaint sheds at the end of the garden, where you can escape from the stresses of everyday life.
 More high-end homes even have adult-appropriate tree houses, which offer the perfect place to relax and unwind.
+You might need to clear some space to make this happen though and you can find great services at https://www.thelocaltreeexperts.com/la/lafayette/.

 Property experts like RW Invest recognise the appeal of hideaways, which is why their properties feature rooftop gardens.
 This offer tenants the perfect space to escape, whether it is just for some thinking time or to get their daily exercise.
 These luxury apartments are located in Liverpool and Manchester, where you can enjoy some of the best skylines the north-west has to offer.